PranavaSinghal/snake-game-RL/README.md

-# Project for Summer of Code 2021 - Snake AI
+# Project for IITB Summer of Code 2021 - Snake AI

 ## Building the classic snake game using python pygame and making it intelligent with reinforcement learning